Warren Buffett’s Approach To A Dividend Investing Strategy

 Apple and Warren Buffett – it’s a partnership that raised many eyebrows.
 After all, Buffett was famous for avoiding tech stocks, confessing to not understanding their business models.
 So, when Berkshire Hathaway bought a stake in Apple in 2016, it made headlines.
 But as it turns out, Buffett saw in Apple what he cherishes most – a strong brand, a loyal customer base, and a business model that gushes cash.

 Moreover, Apple has sweetened the deal with a growing stream of dividends and an aggressive share buyback program.
 Despite not being a traditional dividend stock, Apple’s payouts have grown consistently, and its vast share buybacks effectively boost the value of Berkshire’s stake.
 The investment in Apple is an interesting chapter in Buffett’s dividend investing story, illustrating how he is willing to bend his own rules when the right opportunity comes knocking.
+It proves his anti-rigidity; he recognized that consumer ecosystem lock-in transformed Apple from a speculative tech play into a highly durable consumer staple alternative.

 American Express: A lesson in long-term dividend investing